 Fans of lights for light sake will also enjoy the car’s interior almost as much as the exterior, as the Fiesta is fitted with mood lights in the foot wells and around the dash, which can be set to almost any shade.
 Personally, I felt that a lounge-like purple suited the car rather well, although I also found myself in the mood for green and red on occasion.

-Even if mood lighting in a car is not for you, the front of the Fiesta is a nice and modern place to be.
+Even if mood lighting in a car is not for you, the front of the Fiesta is a nice and modern place to be, but you have to keep in mind one thing, this car is for those who love modern cars, if you are a person who is into classic cars, then this won’t be the fit for you, we suggest to check Clasiq instead.
 The steering wheel, while a bit unconventionally shaped, feels good in your hands, and the dials are easy to read.
 The centre console in the SES model is dominated by the controls for Ford’s “Sync” system, which manages everything from the radio to placing calls.
 The layout, which Ford says was inspired by a cell phone, has buttons for selecting the input on the left and a number pad on the right — although Sync can be entirely controlled by voice commands.
 The controls for the heat and AC are located below.

 While I certainly appreciate Sync’s potential, the system didn’t play well with my iPhone, informing me that it found my playlists and folders incomprehensible.
 I suspect the system would be much happier being connected to a traditional MP3 player or USB stick, with files arranged in folders.
 As it stood, I had to select the music I wanted to play on my iPhone and then connect it via a USB cable to the car.
 If I wanted to change songs, or found myself at the end of an album, I would have to disconnect my phone, select some new music and reconnect it.
 Ford is not unaware of this problem, thankfully, and word on the Internet is that there is an update that will help Sync make sense of Apple products.